Inference in Cluster Randomized Trials with Matched Pairs: Setup and Notation

 where

 with

-Note that this estimator may be obtained as the estimator of the coefficient of $D_g$ in a weighted least squares regression of $Y_{i,g}$ on a constant and $D_g$ with weights equal to $\sqrt{N_g/|S_g|}$.
-In the special case that all observations in each cluster are sampled, so that $S_g = \{1, 2, \ldots, N_g\}$ for all $1 \le g \le G$ with probability one, this estimator collapses to the standard difference-in-means estimator.
+Note that this estimator may be obtained as the estimator of the coefficient of $D_g$ in a weighted least squares regression of $Y_{i,g}$ on a constant and $D_g$ with weights equal to $N_g/|\mathcal{M}_g|$.
+In the special case that all observations in each cluster are sampled, so that $\mathcal{M}_g = \{1, 2, \ldots, N_g\}$ for all $1 \le g \le G$ with probability one, this estimator collapses to the standard difference-in-means estimator.
+However, it is important to note that outside of this special case, the standard difference-in-means estimator is \emph{not} consistent for the size-weighted average treatment effect $\Delta$, and is instead consistent for an ``$|\mathcal{M}_g|$-weighted" treatment effect; see \cite{bugni2024inference} for details.
+In Section \ref{sec:adjust} we consider a covariate-adjusted modification of $\hat{\Delta}_G$ which is designed to incorporate additional baseline covariates which were not used for treatment assignment.